rust-lang/rust/src/doc/guide-pointers.md

 4. Rust enforces that no other writeable pointers alias to this heap memory, which means writing to an invalid pointer is not possible.

-See the section on references or the [lifetimes guide](guide-lifetimes.html) for more detail on how lifetimes work.
+See the section on references or the [ownership guide](guide-ownership.html) for more detail on how lifetimes work.

 Using boxes and references together is very common.
 For example: